chancefry21/chance-portfolio-site/merchandising-analytics/README.md

 ### 1. Publication is the Top-Performing Category
 - Generated **$836K**, the highest among all categories.
-- Indicates strong and sustained customer demand for seasonal products.
+- Indicates strong and sustained customer demand for publication products.
 - Suggests opportunity to expand SKU assortment and optimize in-store placement for this category.

 ### 2. West Region Drives the Most Sales